ebencollins/SinusBot-Stream/README.md

 ## Known Issues
-- Reload icon on the player doesn't have shadow on hover.
 - Some browsers do not support the livestream provided by the SinusBot API.
     - The following browsers *should* work:
         - Chrome